TRS-80 Model II: Reception

 InfoWorld in 1981 called the Model II "a well-designed, capable business system" that "overcomes several limitations of the Model I".
 Creative Computing in 1984 called it a "state-of-the-art business machine" that "might have taken the business market by storm had it not had a nameplate reading 'Radio Shack.'"

 80 Micro in 1982 described the Model 12 as "not a major innovation, but an evolutionary" variant.
 The magazine said that fixed most Model II flaws, except the "aged" Z80A CPU and "excessive noise [that] still holds many owners in acoustical purgatory".
 Noting that a Model 12 with expansion box and Model 16 upgrade supports more RAM and had two more empty slots than a native Model 16, 80 Micro wondered "Why then would anyone want to buy the Model 16?".
 Describing the Model 12 as "a refined" Model II, InfoWorld in 1983 said that its expandability made it "a real contender in the business market", and approved of its documentation.
 The magazine advised users to use an alternative operating system because of TRSDOS's poor performance, design, and compatibility.
 Citing its "large existing base of software", InfoWorld concluded that the Model 12 "is a solid, well-conceived business computer [that] lacks only a viable operating system to be used as a serious program-development tool".

 BYTE in January 1984 stated that "the Model 16B is a fairly well-implemented and apparently well-supported Xenix system" that would likely receive much support from software developers.
 The reviewers said that it greatly improved on the Model I and III, and surprised them by being a very good small Unix development system.
 While criticizing Xenix's user unfriendliness for small business customers, and wondering "whether Radio Shack can or will invest" in training on the very sophisticated operating system for its dealers, they concluded that the Model 16B "deserves serious consideration".
 The magazine in August 1984 described the 16B as "a usable multiuser microcomputer system", but with a slow hard drive that might limit the computer to two users.
-UnixWorld in 1985 estimated that Tandy had sold 50,000 16, 16B, and 6000 computers during 1982 to 1984, or "about 55 units per store per year-not bad, but hardly a smashing success".
+UnixWorld in 1985 estimated that Tandy had sold 50,000 Xenix-capable computers during 1982 to 1984, or "about 55 units per store per year-not bad, but hardly a smashing success".